AlexGirardDev/AdventOfPython/README.md

 # AdventOfPython
-My advent of code stuff solutions in python
+My advent of code solutions in python